Context based Access Control (CBAC)

 In recent times, Access-list (ACL) were used for packet filtering and protection.
 ACL works on the sequence of rules provided by the administrator.
 The rules consist of various permit and deny conditions.
 But disadvantage of ACL is that it filters the traffic upto transport layer only.

 Therefore, for a low budget firewall functionality, a Cisco router with the proper IOS version is used.
 We can implement IOS based firewall by 2 methods:

 Attention reader!
 Don’t stop learning now.
 Get hold of all the important CS Theory concepts for SDE interviews with the CS Theory Course at a student-friendly price and become industry ready.

 Context access based control (CBAC) –

-The ACLs provide traffic filtering and protection till the transport layer while on the other hand, CBAC provides the same function upto the application layer.
+The ACLs provide traffic filtering and protection to the transport layer while on the other hand, CBAC provides the same function upto the application layer.
 With the help of CBAC configuration, the router can act as a firewall.

-CBAC just works like reflexive Access-list but in addition to it, it maintains a state table in which the sessions are maintained in memory.
+CBAC just works like a reflexive Access-list but in addition to it, it maintains a state table in which the sessions are maintained in memory.
 When a session is initiated by the device within the network, a dynamic entry is put in the state table and the outbound (going out) traffic is allowed to pass through the router(IoS based firewall).
-By the help of this entry, the reply of outbound traffic can pass the router (IoS based firewall) as it has entry for the traffic initiated within the network.
+By the help of this entry, the reply of outbound traffic can pass the router (IoS based firewall) as it has an entry for the traffic initiated within the network.
 This is achieved by IoS based firewall CBAC mechanism as it opens temporary holes on access list (applied to the inbound traffic) to allow reply packets .

 Features – Some of the features of CBAC are: